smartcontractkit/documentation/docs/getting-started/advanced-tutorial.md

 Join the [operator-requests discord channel](https://discord.gg/eGcxsdZzKR) to directly communicate with community node operators.

+A full example on Goerli testnet can be found [here](/docs/any-api/data-providers/dns-ownership/).

 ## 5. Further Reading

 To learn more about connecting smart contracts to external APIs, read our blog posts: